IPGP/image-pairs-stereo-capacity/README.md

 #### Example 2:

-The image information is listed in images_list.txt:
+The information for each image is listed in images_list.txt:
 ```
 15,10,120
 -15,-10,120